komarserjio/notejam/README.rst

 Live demo
 =========

-TBD
+Not available yet.

 ============
 Contribution
 ============

-Contribution is very welcome!
+Contribution is more than welcome!

 **Do you want improve one of the existing applications?**